crate/crate-howtos/docs/best-practices/data-import.rst

    {"id": 1, "name": "foo", "day_joined": 1408312800, "bio": "Lorem ipsum dolor sit amet, consectetuer adipiscing elit.", "address": {"city": "Dornbirn", "country": "Austria"}}
    {"id": 2, "name": "bar", "day_joined": 1408312800, "bio": "Lorem ipsum dolor sit amet, consectetuer adipiscing elit.", "address": {"city": "Berlin", "country": "Germany"}}

 ``COPY FROM``
 -------------

-Upon execution, each node will check the provided path *locally* if the file exists and import the data it contains.
+Upon execution, each node will check the provided path *locally* to see whether the file exists and to import the data it contains.
 Consequently this command will check ``/tmp/best_practice_data/`` on each node in the cluster to import data from a file called 'users.json'.
-Please note that if the file is not found the command will return successfully, reporting ``COPY OK, 0 rows affected (... sec)``.
+Please note that if the file is not found, the command will return successfully, reporting ``COPY OK, 0 rows affected (... sec)``.

 ::